MateoRojas/kafka-101/README.md

 - Connector API: allows to build consumers and producers that bring data from existing sources (DB, S3, MQ, etc) into Kafka and delivers data from kafka topics into other systems

 ![alt text](./pepe.png)
 > This image is lacking Kafka Proxy and Zookeeper

+Broker
+- A single Kafka server.
+The broker receives messages from producers, assigns offsets to them and commits the messages in disk.
+It also responds to fetch requests for partitions from consumers and send messages back.

-Kafka cluster:
+Kafka cluster
-Zookeeper?
-Brokers?
+- 2 o more kafka brokers.
+One broker must be the cluster controller (Zookeeper)

+Zookeeper
+-

 Key?

 - Kafka doesn't care at all about key/record/message type/schema.
-You can send it pure bytes if you wanted (AVRO, ProtoBuff)
+You can send it pure bytes if you wanted (AVRO, ProtoBuff).
+Although is recommended some sort of structure.
+Json, XML.

+What's a record/message?
+- A message is the unit of data within Kafka.
+- Each record consists of a key, a value, and a timestamp.
+- For efficiency, messages are written into kafka in batches (collection of messages)

 What's a topic?
 - A topic is a category or feed name to which records/messages are published

-What's a record in Kafka?
-- Each record consists of a key, a value, and a timestamp.
+- Topics are additionally broken down into a number of partitions

+Partitions:
+> Partition image

+- Each partition is an ordered, immutable sequence of records that is continually appended to
+- The records in the partitions are each assigned a sequential id number called the offset that uniquely identifies each record within the partition.
+- Allow to distribute the data load/requests/storage across multiple brokers/servers
+- Act as the unit of parallelism
+- Each partition has one server which acts as the "leader" and zero or more servers which act as "followers".
+The leader handles all read and write requests for the partition while the followers passively replicate the leader.
+If the leader fails, one of the followers will automatically become the new leader.
+Each server acts as a leader for some of its partitions and a follower for others so load is well balanced within the cluster.

 What's the zookeeper?
 Why does kafka needs it?